 A public dinner is a curious way of recognising merit, but as long as this compliment is paid, for want of a better, it is pleasant to raise one’s glass in honour of so worthy a chief guest”.

-Does someone has the guest list for Cicely’s celebratory dinner?
+Does someone have the guest list for Cicely’s celebratory dinner?

 At lunchtime on the day of the (1933) dinner Cicely had been speaking to the subject of “In search of France” to the Wayfarer’s Travel Luncheon at the Criterion Restaurant (a favourite haunt of the women’s network), under the presiding eye of the French Ambassador.
 The talk was undoubtedly related to her just published book Modern France as seen by an Englishwoman, the third in a series of nine such titles based on her own travels written between 1931 and 1939, the first being Germany, in 1930 and Italy in 1932.
 I have recently obtained a File Copy dated 9th March 1933 of the book on France and the chapter headings give a clear impression of the focus of Cicely’s attention: The Passing of the Peasant; The Birth Rate; The Subsidized Child; The Debatable Lands; La Jeunesse and its Outlook; The French Child’s War; La Jeune Fille; The Family; Things They Do differently; Sidelights on Depressions; Sport and Suffrage; The Western Front; The Army of Today; The Outskirts of Paris – interspersed with photos of the crêches in the Michelin City in Clermont Ferrand, women “newsgirl” racing cyclists, reflections on the poor women’s suffrage record (even worse than that of the hausfrau!).
 Cicely had a keen eye for detail and good head for data.